-We established TRS entities pursuant to the provisions of the Internal Revenue Code.
+We have established TRS entities pursuant to the provisions of the Internal Revenue Code.
 Our TRS entities are able to engage in activities resulting in income that would be nonqualifying income for a REIT.
 As a result, certain activities of our Company which occur within our TRS entities are subject to federal and state income taxes.
-As of December 31, 2012 and 2011, we had accrued a deferred income tax liability of \$705,000.
-In addition, we have recorded an income tax liability of \$17,700 and \$128,000 as of December 31, 2012 and 2011, respectively.
+As of December 31, 2013 and 2012, we had accrued a deferred income tax liability of \$705,000.
+In addition, we have recorded an income tax liability of \$0 and \$17,700 as of December 31, 2013 and 2012, respectively.